 AL KOVACH, JR.

-In 2015, Kovach received the “Breaking Away Award of Excellence” from KUSI News and Torrey Pines Bank in recognition of his commitment to improving the quality of life for veterans and all people living with spinal cord injury or disease.
+As a recognized leader in veterans advocacy, Kovach is a sought-after advisor for civic, community and corporate partners who share his commitment to improving the quality of life for veterans and all people living with spinal cord injury or disease.

-A native of Philadelphia, Kovach attended Indiana University from 1983 to 1987 and was a member of their legendary swim team before joining the Navy in 1988.
+A native of Philadelphia, Kovach attended Indiana University (1983-1987), and was a member of their legendary swim team before joining the Navy in 1988.
 He and his wife, Magaly, reside in Coronado, CA.

 SHERMAN GILLUMS, JR.